Starlink vs. T-Mobile: What is the Better Rural Internet Solution

 Features

-T-Mobile offers its home internet through two plans: Home Internet Unlimited and Home Internet Plus.
-Your monthly internet price will depend on a couple of factors, including whether you’re already or plan to be a T-Mobile customer for your mobile needs.
-Home Internet Unlimited can be as low as $30 per month when bundled with at least one mobile phone line, and you opt-in for auto-pay.
-It's a pretty low cost, but it needs to be paired with a T-Mobile phone plan, which is also pretty affordable.
-If you’re not interested in a T-Mobile phone plan or autopay, the total price is $65 per month—still half the cost of Starlink’s base plan.
+T-Mobile offers its home internet through three plans: Rely Internet, Amplified Internet, and All-In Internet.
+Your monthly internet price will depend on a couple of factors, including whether you're already a T-Mobile customer for your mobile needs or plan to be one.
+Rely is cheapest when bundled with at least one mobile phone line, and you opt in for auto-pay.
+It's a pretty low cost, but requires a T-Mobile phone plan, which is also pretty affordable.
+If you're not interested in a T-Mobile phone plan or autopay, it's still more than half the cost of Starlink's Residential plan.
 Plus, there is no equipment cost.

 Light Bulb